Prowler (Marvel Comics): Hobie Brown (Clone)

 When Spider-Man and Spider-Woman of Earth-65 are escaping from New U Technologies, Prowler helped the two out by diverting the cloned villains to another part of the city.

 Julia helps Prowler break into New U Technologies and takes Prowler to his room to get his pills.
 When the Jackal orders the villains in the "Haven" part of New U Technologies to kill Spider-Man, Prowler works with Spider-Man to fight the villains off.
-When the alarm goes off and all the clones start breaking down from clone degeneration, Prowler leaves Haven and tries to find the individual set off the system that has been killing the clones.
+When the alarm goes off and all the clones start breaking down from clone degeneration, Prowler leaves Haven and tries to find the individual who set off the system that has been killing the clones.
 Prowler accuses Julia of being the culprit.
-He tries to fight and Julia is left with no choice but to fight back, knocking him down as Prowler's body continues deteriorating.
+He tries to fight Julia, who is left with no choice but to fight back.
+She then knocks him down as Prowler's body continues deteriorating.

-The clone assists Jean DeWolff's clone in helping Spider-Man get away from the villains.
+The Prowler clone assists Jean DeWolff's clone in helping Spider-Man get away from the villains.
 During the final battle, Prowler and DeWolff battle the villains outside.
 Hobie's body is rapidly decaying, but the two receive assistance from Gwen Stacy of Earth-65 and Kaine Parker.
-Gwen leaves Hobie in an alley when he proves too weak to continue and he's found by the murderous Electro.
+Gwen leaves Hobie in an alley when he proves too weak to continue and he is found by Electro.
 Julia arrives and fends Electro off as Hobie is told that Spider-Man stabilized the human and clone cells.
 When Electro gets the upper hand on Julia, Prowler sacrifices himself to stop Electro and dies in Julia's arms.
-Kaine later tells Spider-Man that the clones of Prowler and Jean died while fighting the villains.
+Kaine later tells Spider-Man that the clones of Prowler and DeWolff died while fighting the villains.